rumaan-zs/SkillDev/README.md

 # SkillDev
-#These are the codes taht were learned in class by Asai Sir!!!
+#These are the codes that were learned in class by Asai Sir!!!